 EUR/USD and USD/CHF

-How a trader can use this information?1.
+How do Traders Use Currency Correlation?1.
 A very simple use is avoiding trades that cancel each other.
 For instance, knowing that EUR/USD and USD/CHF move inversely near-perfectly, there would be no point to go short on both positions as they eventually cancel each other (loss + profit).

 1.a.
 However, there is a strategy of hedging one currency pair with another.
 Lets' take the same pairs: EUR/USD and USD/CHF.
 For example, a trader has opened long positions on both currency pairs.
 Since they move in opposite directions, if EUR/USD is making some losses, the other pair will go in profit.
 Hence, the total loss will not be as bad as if it would be without the second "backup trade".
 On the other hand, profits here are not large either.